ChipmunkWrangler/einmaleins/docs/wiki/MarketingExperiments.markdown

   * Rounded background (see other play store icons)
   * Show 1x1 on the icon itself
 * Price
+ * Setting it to free did not increase number of visitors (but there may be confounding factors; e.g. perhaps I was higher up the list when not free).
+We are currently back to original price, so we can compare that to earlier original price weeks to try to extract counfounding issues.
  * Try 0.99$
 * Star rating
  * Ask Bob and Filklist